TutelerTundra76/pi-battery-widget-pisugar/README.md

 # pi-battery-widget

+**We are now live on Kickstarter!
+So please visit us at https://www.kickstarter.com/projects/pascal-h/the-red-reactor-when-power-really-matters for some great options!**

 This code has been forked from the pi-battery-widget status icon widget, with major design changes to support The Red Reactor Raspberry Pi UPS, including accurate battery life modelling for charging and discharging profiles.<br>